-Occurrence and Composition of Fish species in three different locations of Ganga river
+Occurrence and composition of fish species in three different locations of Ganga river

 Abstract:

 The freshwater ecosystem's health and fish diversity depend on natural and human interventions.
 The present investigation was carried out for one year to observe the present physicochemical parameters, fish composition, and abundance with diversity at three selected locations, i.e., A1, A2, and A3.
 Physico-chemical parameters were exceptionally suitable, and the limnological conditions were favorable for the growth and survival of biodiversity.
-39 fish species belonging to 8 orders and 16 families were recorded, and Cypriniformes was the most predominant order, followed by Siluriformes.
+39 fish species belonging to 8 orders and 16 families were recorded, and cypriniformes was the most predominant order, followed by siluriformes.
 Simpson's Diversity Index (D) at site A1 was D=0.73, site A2 D=0.82, and site A3 D=0.87.
 The highest diversity was found at site A3 and the lowest at site A1.
 The second most dominant catch of exotics in the landing has adversely impacted the Indian major carps.
 There should be proper regulations and guidelines for the production and disposal of effluents as well as excessive fishing of indigenous aquatic fisheries.

-Keywords: Ganga river, Physico-chemical, Diversity, Cypriniformes
+Keywords: Ganga river, physico-chemical, diversity, cypriniformes

 Introduction